Odori Park 大通公園

 A walk in the park

-Find thousands of documents and learn more about Japanese history, at the Sapporo City Archive Museum (Nishi 13-chome) at the west end of the park (free entry).
+Find thousands of documents and learn more about the history of Sapporo, at the Sapporo City Archive Museum (Nishi 13-chome) at the west end of the park (free entry).
 For families, Nishi 8-chome and 9-chome are great places to stop, as they offer playgrounds and slides for children.

 A must-visit is the iconic Sapporo TV Tower at the east end (Nishi 1-chome) for unforgettable views from the top.